-Starting from January 2021, the Malta Enterprise Corporation has launched various schemes and incentives, including:
+During 2021, Malta Enterprise has launched various schemes and incentives, including:

 - The Business Start 2021 scheme, where start-up undertakings in their early stage of development may apply for a grant of up to EUR 10,000 for the development of their business proposal and start-ups presenting viable business plans may receive funding of up to EUR 20,000 per quarter up to a maximum of EUR 200,000.
 Applications in relation to such scheme are accepted until 31 October 2023.